Car Crash While Hitchhiking: Critical assessment

 "Car Crash While Hitchhiking" opens Johnson's 1992 short fiction collection Jesus' Son.
-The story is perhaps "the volume's most arresting work" and, according to critic J. Robert Lennon, a story that exhibits "sudden swerves in diction, from the straightforward and unadorned to the wildly metaphorical and self-conscious."
+According to critic J. Robert Lennon, the story is perhaps "the volume's most arresting work" and exhibits "sudden swerves in diction, from the straightforward and unadorned to the wildly metaphorical and self-conscious."
 He adds:

-Author David L Ulin considers "Car Crash" the "most vivid short story that I know."
+Author David L. Ulin considers "Car Crash While Hitchhiking" the "most vivid short story that I know."

 Representative of the "multiple interlocking stories" that comprise the collection of short fiction in Jesus' Son, the title story deals almost exclusively with the "phantasmagorical" experiences of the drug-addicted.
 Critic Troy Jollimore calls "Car Crash While Hitchhiking" a classic of the American short story form."

 Johnson studied writing at the Iowa Writers' Workshop in the 1970s under the mentorship of author Raymond Carver.
 Critic Sandy English observes that "Carver is clearly an influence on Johnson's work."

 Johnson's mastery of the short story form is on display in "Car-Crash While Hitchhiking", a tale that takes the reader into the world of the protagonist's "drug-fueled insanity."
-Literary critic Jeffery Eugenides writes:
+Author Jeffrey Eugenides writes: